Wete District: Education

 In the 2002 census literacy in Micheweni District stood at 40 percent for those aged 5 years and above.
 Literacy in Swahili was 30 percent, while 19 percent were literate in English, with 9 percent overlap.

-As of 2018,there are a total of 26 high schools, 34 primary schools, and 22 pre-primary schools in the district.There are 19 separate public health facility units in the Wete district (PHCUs).
+As of 2018, there were a total of 26 high schools, 34 primary schools, and 22 pre-primary schools in the district.
+There Were 19 separate public health facility units in the Wete district (PHCUs).
 14 of them are within the category of first-tier public health facilities.
 Second-line services are provided by the remaining four PHCUs.

 Additionally, the district has two PHCC in the Vitongoji neighborhood and one district hospital at Micheweni Hospital.
 Two of these healthcare institutions are run by the private sector, and the rest are owned by the government and parastatals.